UrbanInstitute/sparkr-tutorials/subsetting.md

 * Subset a DF by column expressions
 * Drop a column from a DF
 * Subset a DF by taking a random sample
-* Collect a random sample as a local data.frame
+* Collect a random sample as a local R data.frame
-* Export a data.frame as a single .csv file
-* Export DF sample as a single .csv file
+* Export a DF sample as a single .csv file to S3

 **SparkR/R Operations Discussed**: `filter`, `where`, `select`, `sample`, `collect`, `write.table`